blizzardbyte/Petrator/README.md

 [📥 Download Petrator Now from Google Play](https://play.google.com/store/apps/details?id=com.BlizzardByte.petrator)

-I apologize for the confusion.
-You're absolutely right, and I appreciate your patience.
-Let's streamline the installation process based on the provided Google Play Store link:

 ## 📲 How to Install Petrator from Google Play

 Installing Petrator from the Google Play Store is a simple process.
 Just follow these steps: